-Dialog pane — Displays parameters for specifying particular attributes of a system or subsystem, such as its data type override and fixed-point instrumentation mode (see Dialog Pane).
+Workflow pane — Displays parameters for specifying particular attributes of a system or subsystem, such as its data type override and fixed-point instrumentation mode (see Dialog Pane).

 Toolbar — Provides buttons for commonly used Fixed-Point Tool commands (see Main Toolbar).